Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Statistical examples

-\textbf{Presentation.} The Raking-Ratio method is a statistical and computational method in order to take into account the auxiliary information given by the knowledge of $ P[\mathcal{A}^{(N)}] = (P(A_1^{(1)}), \dots,P(A_{m_N}^{(N)})) $ where $ \mathcal{A}^{(N)} = \{A_1^{(N)},\dots,A_{m_N}^{(N)}\} \subset \mathcal{T}' $ are partitions of $ \mathcal{X} $ and $ m_N \in\mathbb{N}^* $ is the size of the partition $ \mathcal{A}^{(N)} $, for all $ N \in\mathbb{N}^* $.
-It was introduced by Deming and Stephan~\cite{DemSte40} as a method to determine the projection of the empirical measure on the set of discrete probability measures satisfying all the constraints given by the auxiliary information.
-They did a mistake~\cite{Ste42} since this algorithm does not find this projection with respect to the chi-square distance.
-Ireland and Kullback~\cite{IreKull68} have nevertheless proved that this method converges to this projection with respect to the Kullback-Leibler distance.
-This method was studied along the twentieth century -- see~\cite{BraRao79,Sinkh64,BraRao79,Kon81,BinThe88,DevSar93} -- but few of these results are satisfactory since they do not allow to prove theoretically that this method makes it possible to improve empirical estimates.
-Albertus and Berthet~\cite{AlbBert19} studied this method from a new point of view, that of the empirical process theory, and they gave general results for infinite collection of estimators satisfying some metric entropy conditions.
-In~\cite{AlbBert19_Prep}, the author studied the behavior of the empirical process associated to the Raking-Ratio method when the information is given by an estimation or a learning and no more necessarily by an exact information.
-The two following paragraphs apply these theoretical results in the context of the improved $Z$-test and the improved chi-square test.
+The Raking-Ratio method is a statistical and computational method in order to take into account the auxiliary information given by the knowledge of $ P[\mathcal{A}^{(N)}] = (P(A_1^{(1)}), \dots,P(A_{m_N}^{(N)})) $ where $ \mathcal{A}^{(N)} = \{A_1^{(N)},\dots,A_{m_N}^{(N)}\} \subset \mathcal{T}' $ are partitions of $ \mathcal{X} $ and $ m_N \in\mathbb{N}^* $ is the size of the partition $ \mathcal{A}^{(N)} $, for all $ N \in\mathbb{N}^* $.
+It was introduced by Deming and Stephan~\cite{Deming1940} as a method to determine the projection of the empirical measure on the set of discrete probability measures satisfying all the constraints given by the auxiliary information.
+They did a mistake~\cite{Stephan1942} since this algorithm does not find this projection with respect to the chi-square distance.
+Ireland and Kullback~\cite{Ireland1968} have nevertheless proved that this method converges to this projection with respect to the Kullback-Leibler distance.
+This method was studied along the twentieth century -- see~\cite{G.J.BRACKSTONE1979,Sinkhorn1964,Konijn1981,Binder1988,Deville1993} -- but few of these results are satisfactory since they do not allow to prove theoretically that this method makes it possible to improve empirical estimates.
+Albertus and Berthet~\cite{Albertus2019b} studied this method from a new point of view, that of the empirical process theory, and they gave general results for infinite collection of estimators satisfying some metric entropy conditions.
+In~\cite{Albertus2019}, the author studied the behavior of the empirical process associated to the Raking-Ratio method when the information is given by an estimation or a learning and no more necessarily by an exact information and gave sufficient condition on this estimation to ensure to keep the same weak convergence.
+The two following paragraphs apply these theoretical results in the case of the improved $Z$-test and chi-square test.